 It’s been a minute since we’ve made big changes to Unify, so please take a look

 Today’s news is big.
 In fact, our product team has been hard at work for months developing enhanced features specifically aimed at making business easier for online sellers.
 Because that means something different to each of our customers, this list of enhancements covers a lot of territory.
 Read on to find out more, and click the hyperlinks to see a detailed description and instructions for using each feature.

 Automatic Inventory Sync: You can now automatically keep inventory synced in your accounting across sales channels.
 This feature can be scheduled to run hourly or nightly.
 Now managing your inventory will take even less effort.

 Warehouse Inventory Tracking: QuickBooks Desktop users who fulfill orders from multiple warehouses can now track inventory by location.
 This is helpful for those who’d like to scale their business and stay sane at the same time.

 Real-time Assembly Build: Unify can now post assembled products in QuickBooks Desktop as orders are received in real-time.
 This feature allows you to still make a sale even when quantity of an assembled product falls to or below 0.

 Yup, you guessed it.
 Unify for Square is now a thing.

-Like all versions of Unify, Unify for Square takes the mystery out of financials—letting merchants see and record fees in their NetSuite or QuickBooks account for each Square transaction from all locations.
+Like all versions of Unify, Unify for Square takes the mystery out of financials—letting merchants see and record fees in their QuickBooks account for each Square transaction from all locations.
 Now companies can easily track what they’ve charged in sales tax to be ready come filing time.
-In addition, merchants can, for the first time, fully reconcile e-commerce transactions in NetSuite or QuickBooks and see exactly what they’ve paid in marketplace fees and expenses, Square charges, and shipping costs.
+In addition, merchants can, for the first time, fully reconcile e-commerce transactions in QuickBooks and see exactly what they’ve paid in marketplace fees and expenses, Square charges, and shipping costs.